AidanMcMoneagle/YelpCamp/README.md

 # YelpCamp
-Welcome to YelCamp.
-This project will built with tutorials as part of <a href='https://www.udemy.com/course/the-web-developer-bootcamp'>Colt Steele's Web Developer Bootcamp Course</a>
+Welcome to YelpCamp.
+This project will built following a tutorial as part of <a href='https://www.udemy.com/course/the-web-developer-bootcamp'>The Web Developer BootCamp Course</a> by Colt Steele.

 ## Table of Contents
 * [General Info](#general-information)